basephp/database/README.md

 # BasePHP Package - Database
 Database and Query Builder for BasePHP.

-*This is an optional package, and is not a requirement for BasePHP*

 ## Quick Links:
 * [BasePHP Framework](https://github.com/basephp/framework)
 * [Example Application](https://github.com/basephp/basephp)